elugens/hello-javascript/docs/additional-questions/network-requests/long-polling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The long polling process begins with a request being sent to the server.
-The server does not disconnect until it has a message to send.
-When the message appears, the server responds to the request and then the browser make a new request immediately.
-The situation when the browser sent a request and has a pending connection with the server, is standard for this method.
-Only when a message is delivered, the connection is reestablished.
-If the connection is lost, because of, say, a network error, the browser immediately sends a new request.
+  <div><strong>Interview Response:</strong> The lengthy polling procedure begins with a request to the server.
+The server does not disconnect until a message is ready to be sent.
+The server answers the request when the notice shows, and the browser instantly initiates a new request.
+The circumstance in which the browser issued a request and has a pending connection with the server is standard.
+The connection only gets restored when a message is delivered.
+If the connection disintegrates due to a network fault, the browser instantly makes a new request.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />